dappre/jenkins-lib-lazy/README.md

 ```

 #### Shell scripts
-It is possible to pass a List of script (or a single on as a String) rather than a Closure to be run:
+It is possible to pass a List of script (or a single ono as a String) rather than a Closure to run:
 ```groovy
 lazyStage {
     name = '<stage_name>'